 While these 8-day delay guidelines will apply to the vast majority of FOX’s content, there are some exceptions to this rule.
 A good example is So You Think You Can Dance.
 New episodes of So You Think You Can Dance will be available to our users 30 days after they air on FOX.

 To be certain of your favorite FOX show’s availability, check out your show’s Availability notes.
 You can find these notes on a show’s main page.

-To qualify for next-day viewing under FOX’s new policies, a show must be Hulu Plus content for Hulu Plus users to enjoy next-day availability (see “Why Do I have to wait 8 days to watch my favorite FOX shows”).
-Hulu Plus users will enjoy the same availability as free users for these unique exceptions.
+To qualify for next-day viewing under FOX’s new policies, a show must be open to the subscription service for Hulu subscribers to enjoy next-day availability (see “Why Do I have to wait 8 days to watch my favorite FOX shows”).
+Hulu subscribers will enjoy the same availability as free users for these unique exceptions.

 To see if your specific pay-TV service is one of the participating providers for FOX, please visit (hulu.com/authenticate) to search for your provider.
 Here you can also connect to your provider to access next-day content for certain shows.
 If your provider is not on the list, you won't be able to view next-day content through authentication.
 The list of supported providers will continue to expand, so check back often to see if your TV provider has been added.
 That said, many episodes will be available for unauthenticated Hulu.com users after a limited delay.

 It’s important to note that some supported cable and satellite TV subscriptions do not include the rights to view content from all authentication-enabled networks.
 Users with these cable and satellite TV subscriptions will not be able to view shows from certain networks, such as FOX.
 At this time, we do not have a way to confirm whether a specific cable subscription is eligible for authentication through Hulu, and we recommend contacting your provider's customer support directly.

 If you have a subscription with one of our supported cable or satellite TV providers, you can connect your account by visiting Hulu.com/authenticate